 Bank Austria Purchasing Managers' Index in April:

-- Bank Austria Purchasing Managers' Index leaps to all-time high in April
+- Bank Austria Purchasing Managers' Index again signals moderate industrial growth in Austria, despite marginal drop to 51.2 points in April

 Enquiries: Bank Austria Economics & Market Analysis Austria

 Walter Pudschedl, Tel.: +43 (0) 50505 - 41957;

 Note: PMI figures above the 50.0 mark indicate growth compared to the previous month; readings below the 50.0 mark indicate contraction.
 The greater the divergence from 50.0, the greater the change signalled.
 This report contains the original data from the monthly survey of purchasing managers from industrial companies in Austria.
 The survey is sponsored by Bank Austria and has been carried out by Markit Economics under the auspices of ÖPWZ, the Austrian Productivity and Efficiency Centre, since October 1998.